 Tessa is also a recognised international trainer in the Bach flower remedies, approved by the Bach Centre.
-This work takes her to many countries to teach the Bach International Education Programme (BIEP) and to share her experience of working with the remedies with people in such countries as the Czech Republic, Germany, Austria, Switzerland, Finland, Russia, Ireland and Israel.
+This work takes her to many countries to teach the Bach International Education Programme (BIEP) and to share her experience of working with the remedies with people in such countries as the Czech Republic, Germany, Austria, Switzerland, Finland, Russia, Ireland, Israel and South Africa.
 Tessa speaks fluent French and German, which has helped her to make real connections with people and she has done some of the training in the local language as well as in English.
 Tessa trains all three levels of the BIEP, from Introductory, through Advanced to Practitioner Level.
 Recently Tessa was commissioned to review and update the whole Bach International Education Programme, which was a personal challenge and an opportunity to share her training experience.
 She is also a senior trainer who supports and trains new practitioners to become BIEP trainers in their own right.

 As a homeopath herself, Tessa is aware of the connections between Homeopathic philosophy and Dr Bach’s philosophy of healing and so has written a special training course in the Bach flower remedies for Homeopaths and students of Homeopathy.
 This course too is approved by the Bach Centre.